Yuba County Five: Sightings

-In response to local media coverage of the case, police received several reports of some or all of the men being sighted after they had left Chico, including some reports of them being seen elsewhere in California or the country.
-Most of the reports were easily dismissed, but two of the sightings stood out.
+In response to local media coverage of the case, police received several reports of some or all of the men being sighted after they had left Chico, including some reports that they were elsewhere in California or the country.
+Most reports were easily dismissed, but two sightings stood out.
 Joseph Schons of Sacramento told police he inadvertently wound up spending the night of February 24–25 near where the Montego was found.
-He had driven up there, where he had a cabin, to check the snowpack in advance of a weekend ski trip with his family.
+He had driven up there, where he had a cabin, to check the snowpack before a weekend ski trip with his family.
 At 5:30 p.m., about 150 ft up the road, Schons, too, had gotten stuck in the snow.
-In the process of trying to free his car, he realized he was beginning to experience the early symptoms of a heart attack and went back in, keeping the engine running to provide heat.
+While trying to free his car, he realized he was beginning to experience the early symptoms of a heart attack and went back in, keeping the engine running to provide heat.

-Six hours later, lying in the car and experiencing severe pain, Schons saw headlights coming up behind him.
-Looking out, he saw a car parked behind him, headlights on, with a group of people around it, one of whom seemed to him to be a woman holding a baby.
+Six hours later, lying in the car and experiencing severe pain, Schons saw headlights behind him.
+He saw a car parked behind him, headlights on, with a group of people around it, one of whom seemed to him to be a woman holding a baby.
 He called to the party for help, but they stopped talking and switched their headlights off.
-Later, he saw more lights from behind him, this time flashlights, that also went out when he called to them.
+Later, he saw more lights behind him, this time flashlights, that also went out when he called to them.

-After that, Schons said at first, he recalled a pickup truck parking 20 ft behind him briefly, and then continuing on down the road.
+After that, Schons said at first, he recalled a pickup truck briefly parking 20 ft behind him, and then continuing down the road.
 Later, he clarified to police that he could not be sure of that, since at the time he was almost delirious from pain.
-After Schons' car ran out of fuel in the early morning hours, his pain subsided enough for him to walk 8 mi down the road to a lodge, where the manager drove him home, passing the abandoned Montego at the place from where he had recalled hearing the voices originate.
+After Schons' car ran out of fuel in the early morning hours, his pain subsided enough for him to walk 8 mi down the road to a lodge, where the manager drove him home, passing the abandoned Montego at the place from where he had recalled hearing the voices.
 Doctors later confirmed that he had, indeed, experienced a mild heart attack.

 Weiher's mother said ignoring someone's pleas for help was not like her son, if indeed he had been present.
 She recalled how he and Sterling had helped someone they knew get to the hospital after overdosing on Valium.